POS 101: The Basics of POS Systems

 What does a POS system cost?

 Traditionally, POS systems are expensive.
-Many models cost tens of thousands of dollars each, which means that they’re out of reach of most small and medium businesses.
+Many complex systems cost tens of thousands of dollars each, which means that they’re out of reach of most small and medium businesses.

 Host Merchant Services provides innovative solutions that include affordable POS systems.
-Our options come with low fees and no upfront costs, so they’re affordable for businesses of any size.
+Our options come with lower fees and upfront costs, so they’re affordable for businesses of any size.
+Our comprehensive guide to Clover POS pricing for 2024 illustrates one such system that makes enterprise grade point of sale capabilities available to small businesses for an affordable price.

 Often, it is easier to buy both the hardware and software as part of a single package from one distributor.
 This guarantees smooth and consistent service, and it avoids fees and gaps in service that may stem from mix-and-match POS solutions.